Kitware/CMake/Help/manual/cmake-packages.7.rst

 should be provided by the ``ClimbingStats`` package, they should be in a separate file which is installed to the same location as the ``ClimbingStatsConfig.cmake`` file, and included from there.

+The :command:`export(EXPORT)` command creates an :prop_tgt:`IMPORTED` targets definition file which is specific to the build-tree.
+This can similiarly be used with a suitable package configuration file and package version file to define a package for the build tree which may be used without installation.
+Consumers of the build tree can simply ensure that the :variable:`CMAKE_PREFIX_PATH` contains the build directory, or set the ``ClimbingStats_DIR`` to ``<build_dir>/ClimbingStats`` in the cache.

 This can also be extended to cover dependencies: